Courses

 Combinatorial optimisation problems typically involve finding the best arrangement, ordering, or selection of objects.
 There are numerous applications in Operational Research including scheduling of orders on machines in production industries, routing of vehicles to deliver goods to customers, and assigning of personnel such as nurses or airline crew to work periods.
 This course provides the main approaches and techniques required to tackle combinatorial optimisation problems.
 The main topics include computational complexity, types of algorithms, optimisation problems in networks, branch-and-cut, and branch-and-price.

-Main contributors: Antonio Martinez-Sykora (University of Southampton), Trivikram Dokka (Lancaster University), Bo Chen (University of Warwick), Adam Letchford (Lancaster University), Chris Potts (University of Southampton), Stefano Coniglio (University of Southampton)
+Main contributors: Melih Celik (University of Bath), Eun-Seok Kim (Queen Mary University of London), Gunes Erdogan (University of Bath), Antonio Martinez-Sykora (University of Southampton), Bo Chen (University of Warwick), Adam Letchford (Lancaster University), Carlos Lamas Fernandez (University of Southampton)

 PRE-REQUISITES